-Pillar II capital requirement: Under Pillar II, a process is established for assessing capital adequacy in relation to the risk profile, and for determining whether additional capital is required to cover these risks.
+Pillar II requirement ("P2R"): Under Pillar II, the capital adequacy is assessed in relation to the risk profile, and for determining whether additional capital is required for risks not covered or not sufficiently covered by minimum capital requirement.
 As part of the Internal Capital and Liquidity Adequacy Assessment Process ("ICLAAP"), material risks are assessed in quantitative as well as qualitative terms, to determine the Pillar II capital requirement.
+In addition, the SFSA makes an assessment and formal decision of the applicable Pillar II capital requirement as part of the supervisory review and evaluation process ("SREP").
 The Pillar II requirement is additional to Pillar I requirement.